BobzGames/htmlgames.github.io/README.md

 NEWS
 ====

-compiled apk zip projects are now completely offline.
-This means you can create a scratch game, package and run it on your phone / tablet without occurring any data charges! - good for where there's no internet or data is unavailable. (like on a dessert island)
+Compiled apk zip projects are now completely offline.
+This means you can create a scratch game, package and run it on your phone / tablet without occurring any data charges! - good for where there's no internet or data is unavailable. (dessert island?)

 Scratch2apk v1 has now been released!
 Thanks to Dogtopius for the App's logo.